 context aware mobile gaming ecosystem

-SOFIE Interledger component implementation
+SOFIE Inter-ledger component implementation

-9 PDL interoperability goals/needsrecomendations
+9 PDL interoperability goals/needs and recommendations

 9.1 Who will interoperate with (checklist from WEF)

 http://www3.weforum.org/docs/WEF_A_Framework_for_Blockchain_Interoperability_2020.pdf

 With the aim to enable PDL between other PDL, interoperability is explored by WEF with a simplistic approach by questioning what platform do we use?
 Or why don't we simply enhance our communication protocols to application programming interfaces?
 In conclusion there is a checklist for interoperability recommended requirements from WEF based in three facets: